Welcome!

 with Martina Spaggiari

-Using euro area banks’ credit register data, information on borrowers’ greenhouse gas emissions and their countries’ degree of climate policy action (CPA), we study whether banks price climate-related policy risk in their corporate loan portfolios.
+Using Euro area banks’ credit register data, information on borrowers’ greenhouse gas emissions and their countries' degree of climate policy action (CPA), we study whether banks price climate-related policy risk in their corporate loan portfolios.
 We find these risks are priced only when polluting borrowers face high levels of CPA.
 This effect is driven by loans originated after the adoption of the Paris Agreement and is more pronounced for long maturity loans.
 Benefiting from bank-level survey results, we show that this effect is larger in terms of scope and magnitude if loans are provided by green banks.

-A draft is available soon…
+A draft is available upon request.

 Polluters are Short-Lived: Climate Risk and the Timing of Cash Flows